kennysp19/osTicket-with-AD-Home-Lab/README.md

 sudo systemctl restart apache2
 ```

-Test it — on your Windows 10 VM open a browser and go to `http://192.168.1.20`.
+Test it: on your Windows 10 VM open a browser and go to `http://192.168.1.20`.
 You should see the Apache default page.

 ---

-## Phase 4 — Set Up the MySQL Database
+## Phase 4: Set Up the MySQL Database

 Run this on Ubuntu: